MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 When the user selects a command from your custom context menu, your app needs to tell the WebView2 control which command the user selected, by using the `SelectedCommandId` property.

+You can add default menu items and/or custom menu items to a custom context menu.

 # [C#](#tab/csharp)

-To display a custom context menu that contains your desired menu items, use the data provided in the `EventArgs` of the `CoreWebView2` [ContextMenuRequested Event](/dotnet/api/microsoft.web.webview2.core.corewebview2.contextmenurequested).
+To display a custom context menu that contains your desired menu items, use the data provided in the `CoreWebView2ContextMenuRequestedEventArgs` of the `CoreWebView2` [ContextMenuRequested Event](/dotnet/api/microsoft.web.webview2.core.corewebview2.contextmenurequested).
 For this case, you specify `Handled` to be `true`, and request a deferral.

+On a `CoreWebView2.ContextMenuRequested` event, add an event listener that has a `CoreWebView2ContextMenuRequestedEventArgs`.

+The `MenuItems` property of `CoreWebView2ContextMenuRequestedEventArgs` provides the tree of the WebView2's context menu items for the right-clicked context.
+To include WebView2 context menu items in your app's context menu, iterate through the `IList<CoreWebView2ContextMenuItem>`, adding a `CoreWebView2ContextMenuItem` for each menu item.
+Test the `.Kind` of each menu item, such as `Command` or `Separator`.

 * **[CoreWebView2 Class](/dotnet/api/microsoft.web.webview2.core.corewebview2)**
    * [ContextMenuRequested Event](/dotnet/api/microsoft.web.webview2.core.corewebview2.contextmenurequested)